onyx-and-iris/nvda-voicemeeter/README.md

 To exit any of the slider modes press `Escape`.

 Once you are in a slider mode you may now control the slider that matches the slider mode.
-Slider mode binds match the normal slider binds with the addition of the Alt keypress.
+Slider mode binds are the same as the normal slider binds with the addition of the Alt keypress.
 For example, where you would normally use `Right Arrow` to shift a slider rightwards by 1 step, in slider mode you would now use `Alt + Right Arrow`.

 ### Issues